 However, on assuming office, President Kibaki did not appoint Odinga as Prime Minister in the new government, contrary to a pre-election memorandum Of understanding.

-This marked the start of new political coalitions that have since changed over and over again, mainly hinged on personal interests.From left, Former President Mwai Kibaki, Moody Awori and Raila Odinga pictured in 2002.Daily Nation
+This marked the start of new political coalitions that have since changed over and over again, mainly hinged on personal interests.From left: Former President Mwai Kibaki, former Vice President Moody Awori and ODM leader Raila Odinga at a past event.Daily Nation